 Worn by Air Force pilots and NASA astronauts, these aviator watches became must-have fashion items for the general public, with the Omega Speedmaster becoming a genuine sensation in the 60s.

 Over the years, aviator watches have gotten increasingly busy on their faces, with the addition of chronographs, tachymeters, altimeters, compasses, and other navigation tools.
+These features or “tools” also land pilot watches in a group of timepieces called “Tool Watches” used by special forces, divers, sailors and other enthusiasts who use their watch for navigation or other measurements.

 Citizen makes a line of “Hawk” aviator watches that include a circular slide rule that can be used for doing mid-air calculations of fuel and distance.